restic/restic/doc/faq.rst

 different than the directory structure on the device and maybe even as exposed via other protocols.

+Try removing the /volume1 prefix in your paths.
+If this does not work, use sftp and ls to explore the SFTP file system hierarchy on your NAS.

 The following may work:

 ::